renatoGarcia/icecream-cpp/README.md

 <SOME_TYPE>)`](https://en.cppreference.com/w/cpp/io/basic_ostream/operator_ltlt), where a
 value of type `T` is accepted as `<SOME_TYPE>`.

-Within the "baseline strategies" the IOStreams has the lowest precedence.
+Within the *baseline strategies* the IOStreams has the lowest precedence.
 So if a type is supported either by [{fmt}](#fmt-1) or [Formatting library](#formatting-library) they will be used instead.